YOUR TRAINING TOOLBOX

 Head collars work like a halter on a horse.
 They help direct the dogs's movement and focus by gently turning his nose in the direction you'd like him to go.

 Leashes and long lines are life insurance.
 Even the best driver makes mistakes.
 No living being is ever 100% reliable.
 Your dog is only as reliable -and as safe- as the time and training you have put in.
-Your leash keeps him safe from darting into the path of a car, rushing up to other dogs or people, and it is required by law unless they are in an approved off-leash dog park.
+Your leash keeps him safe from darting into the path of a car, rushing up to other dogs or people, and a physical leash is required by law unless they are in an approved off-leash dog park.

 Treat totes are handy removable pockets to hold your food rewards.
 Fill them at the end of each training session so they are ready for your next training opportunity.
 Store your filled tote in the refrigerator if you use perishable foods like meat or cheese.